 Taken together, this comprehensive training and career development programme will foster the students’ scientific autonomy and ensure their success whilst they are part of the SFB and beyond.

-The structured PhD programme of the SFB is integrated in the International PhD Programme (IPP) on “Gene Regulation, Epigenetics and Genome Stability” in Mainz.
+The structured PhD programme of the SFB 1361 is integrated in the International PhD Programme (IPP) on “Gene Regulation, Epigenetics and Genome Stability” in Mainz.
 This programme was established in 2011 and is coordinated by the Institute of Molecular Biology (IMB).
-It comprises 45 research groups at IMB, Johannes Gutenberg-University, and University Medical Centre Mainz.
-There are currently 120 PhD students in the IPP, 49% of whom are international students.
+It comprises 48 research groups at IMB, Johannes Gutenberg-University, and University Medical Centre Mainz.
+There are currently more than 140 PhD students in the IPP, more than 60% of whom are international students.
 Research approaches within the IPP range from structural biology, biochemistry, genetics, genomics and proteomics via molecular, cell and developmental biology to systems and computational biology, behaviour and evolutionary biology.
 The IPP provides for a highly international and interdisciplinary research environment.
 For details on the programme's training activities please see here.